Ira Sallen serves as the Chair of the Board of Directors of the Ackerman Institute for the Family.

 Prior to his time in entertainment and before going to business school, Ira studied Clinical Psychology at the New School of Social Research and was awarded a Research Fellowship at The Rockefeller University to study the impact of certain psychotropic medications on the memory of individuals diagnosed with schizophrenia.
 Ira also completed clinical internships at Bellevue and the VA Hospital in NY while working at Rockefeller.

-Ira was born in Boston and has lived in New City, NY, his wife Susan and their 3 children for the past 28 years.
+Ira was born in Boston and lives in New City, NY, with his wife Susan and their 3 children.
 He is currently on the Advisory Board of the Clive Davis Institute of Recorded Music in the Tisch School of New York University.